nids2001/scirun.pages/python.md

 ## Triggered Events

 Triggered events in SCIRun execute a python script upon certain SCIRun events.
 Possible events include: application start,  network load, and adding a module.
 The scripts and settings can be modified in the triggered events window.
 The triggered event scripts allow for increased customization such as: modifying the Python path, changing the module default settings, and others.
-Instructions on how to use triggered events to modify the Python path are [describe previously](#adding-packages-to-the-python-path-in-scirun)
+Instructions on how to use triggered events to modify the Python path are [describe previously](#adding-packages-to-the-python-path-in-scirun).